 The concept of school is pretty much the same worldwide.
 The year begins in Fall and finishes in Spring.
 And the school day itself begins in the morning and finishes mid-afternoon.
 They offer courses for language acquisition, math, science, history, and more.
 But each country has its own peculiarities.
-School is mandatory for all children from age 6 until age 16.
-There is a current law proposal in discussion at the Senate after having already passed the Parliament that would change the mandatory starting age to 3 years old.
+School is mandatory for all children from age 3 until age 16.
+Find out how this affects homeschooling in my post How to Homeschool in France.
 Here is a simple outline of the French school system.

 French School Year